QMeqGR/qm-maxima/README.md

      (%o5)                                true

  -- Function: dag (_vector_)
-     ‘dag’ returns the ‘conjugate’ ‘transpose’ of its input.
+     ‘dag’ is the quantum mechanical _dagger_ function and returns the ‘conjugate’ ‘transpose’ of its input.

      (%i4) dag(bra(%i,2));
                                         [ - %i ]